 So if your partner smokes or drinks, encourage him to break these habits.
 If he rarely/never exercises, start making date nights around sharing physical exercise together.

 Ultimately, what is good for his heart health is good for his penile health.
 And what is good for his health is good for your shared sex life.

 Besides, if he is carrying excess stress in his body, regular exercise will not only make his overall cardiovascular health better, it will also make his mind healthier.

 In other words, he’ll be less prone to getting anxious about performing in the first place, and when his penis doesn’t rise to the occasion, he’ll be less likely to get down on himself about it since his mind will be more relaxed to begin with.

 Ask him what he wants if it happens again in the future.
 What would make him feel good and at ease about the situation?

 Some guys might want to talk, while others might want to just focus on pleasuring you.
 Another may want to exchange massages for a while.

-Everyone will be different.
+Because anything to do with sexuality is such a layered issue, everyone will be different.
 But only they can know and speak for themselves.
 It’s possible he won’t have any ideas, and feel a bit lost.
 Just lay with him, or ask if you can experiment a little bit.

 Let him know that you’re always open to trying something, and it would make you happy to know if there’s anything you can do.